 Annual awards are contingent upon the availability of Hamilton County Family Services and Treatment - Prevention Program funds, the continued ability of the coalition(s) to demonstrate eligibility, and grantee(s) progress in meeting grant requirements, as well as all required data and reports.
 There is no match (in-kind) required for this grant.
+However, in-kind donations from local partners are welcome to assist in building longterm community partnerships.
 Applicants will need to choose whether they will be using the funds for prevention coalition development focused on either 1) mobilizing 2) planning 3) implementation.
 Please choose one.